Where to stay in Ubud, Bali when you’ve only got a few days

 Four of us young backpackers drove a soft top jeep around the island and got held up by bandits in the mountains.
 Oh it was a wild and mysterious place back then.

-I’ve written lots of posts about Bali over the years, and if you scroll to the bottom of this post, you’ll find a resource list linking to all of them including the very popular:
+I’ve written lots of posts about Bali over the years, and if you scroll to the bottom of this post, you’ll find a resource list linking to all of them.

-After lots of online searching, we snagged a great last mintue deal.
+After lots of online searching, we snagged a great last minute deal.
 6 nights in a pool villa, which included breakfasts (3 courses plus fresh smoothies/juices) and daily high teas with Balinese cakes.